And at a fraction of the cost

 Reviewing these earbuds is slightly difficult since I was accidentally given a pair of defective ones from their warehouse.
 But I will do my best to give my opinion on them, even though I only have audio coming through one ear!

-Overall, the Earfun Air Earbuds look like excellent quality with its robust flip-charging case, well-built sturdy buds, and its several replacement eartips.
+Overall, the Earfun Air Earbuds look like excellent quality with their robust flip-charging case, well-built sturdy buds, and several replacement ear tips.
 The replacement tips are especially handy because when I first started using these buds, they kept falling out of my ears.

 Again, like the Tribit buds, the Earfun Air buds are waterproof up to one meter in depth (which is useful if you drop them in the bath for example).
-This also means that stuff like sweat and rain also has no effect on them (gym lovers rejoice!).
+This also means that stuff like sweat and rain also does not affect them (gym lovers rejoice!).

 Making phone calls was also a breeze and the person at the other end reported hearing me just fine.
 There’s no ANC (noise cancellation) unfortunately with these buds, but I was still able to hear callers just fine and vice-versa.
 Still, it’s a bit of an unfortunate oversight.